CallumRG/lessoncraft.ai/Daily Scrum/Mar 4.md

 - What will I do today:

 Kaitlyn:
-- What did I do yesterday:
+- What did I do yesterday: N/A
-- What was in my way:
+- What was in my way: N/A
-- What will I do today:
+- What will I do today: Code landing page

 Michael:
 - What did I do yesterday: Made an openAI assistant and adjusted instructions in openAI playground to find the best way to implement